Skilled programmers are some of the most well-paid technology professionals in today’s market.

-These are the four top-paying programming jobs, according to the 2015 Salary Guide:
+Here are four top-paying programming jobs, according to our Salary Guide:

 1. Mobile applications developer